dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 Introduction is possibly the most important section of the paper, since reviewers and reads might choose to continue reading or give up after reading the Introduction.
 Usually we have the following paragraphs in the Introduction:

-* The background (story)
+* Background (story)
 * Related works
-* Challenges and motivations
+* Motivations, Challenges and Opportunities
-* The solution we proposed
+* Solution we proposed
-* The contribution of this paper
+* Contribution of this paper

 Applications should only be discussed in the Introduction.